 Under the consent decree, BMW is enjoined from use of the criminal background check guidelines which were in effect.
 Additionally, the consent decree lays out key requirements for BMW and its logistics provider, including:

-- They agree not to decline to hire any job applicant or otherwise disqualify any individual in a logistics position because of “criminal arrests or charges of any type if such arrests or charges did not result in a conviction.”
+- They agree not to decline to hire any job candidate or otherwise disqualify any individual in a logistics position because of “criminal arrests or charges of any type if such arrests or charges did not result in a conviction.”

 - They can, however, postpone an offer of employment if there is a pending charge, pending resolution of the charge.

-- Above notice must be delivered by “reasonable means” and must afford the job applicant a period of at least 21 days during which time they can contact BMW or the logistics provider before an adverse employment decision is finalized.
+- Above notice must be delivered by “reasonable means” and must afford the job candidate a period of at least 21 days during which time they can contact BMW or the logistics provider before an adverse employment decision is finalized.

 U.S. Equal Employment Opportunity Commission v.
 BMW Manufacturing Co., LLC, Sept.
 8, 2015 (7:13-cv-01583).